 The faculty member shall make their request for leave without pay to their immediate supervisor, stating the reason for the leave, the period of absence, and the expected date of return.
-When possible, this application should be made by January 15th of the academic year preceding the academic year in which the leave is to occur.
+When possible, this application shall be made by January 15th of the Academic Year preceding the Academic Year in which the leave is to occur.